aimms/how-to/Articles/567/567-aimms-service.rst

-Publishing an AIMMS service
+Publishing an AIMMS Service
 =============================

-:download:`AIMMS 4.90 project download <model/MachineSchedulingMIPTimeIndexedSolver.zip>`

-This how-to is a Hello World type example illustrating how to create a service from an AIMMS procedure.
+This article illustrates how to create a service from an AIMMS procedure.
 It requires the following steps:

 #.
 Create procedure that implements a task

 #.
 Publish the application

+Please use the following project to follow this article:

+    :download:`AIMMS 4.90 project download <model/MachineSchedulingMIPTimeIndexedSolver.zip>`

-Procedure implementing task
+Procedure Implementing Task
 ---------------------------

 .. code-block:: aimms